anon-blue/anon.blue/README.txt

             PLEASE TAKE IT EASY AND BEHAVE YOURSELF

-            WE KNOW WHO YOU ARE NICHOLAS
+            WE KNOW WHO YOU ARE NICHOLAfu

                                                                 SINCERELY